indrabasak/indrabasak.github.io/_posts/2018-04-15-making-sense-of-blockchain.md

 recreating the key of this verified transaction.
 The miners now wait for the next unvalidated transaction and a chance to win digital coins.

-To reiterate, a distributed open edger is replicated across many nodes in a blockchain network.
+To reiterate, a distributed open ledger is replicated across many nodes in a blockchain network.
 Any new entry in one ledger results in simultaneous updates in other ledgers.
 An ledger entry is recorded by a miner with the incentive of receiving financial rewards in the form of digital currency.
-The cost of entering an ledger entry is computationally expensive and is termed as **proof-of-work**.
+The cost of entering an ledger entry is computationally expensive and is termed **proof-of-work**.

 ### Blockchain Security

 The concept of distributed open ledger and miners help make blockchain **open**, **efficient**, and **verifiable**.
-It also solves the issue of **security partially** by making all ledger entries permanent.
+It also solves the issue of **security** partially by making all ledger entries permanent.
 Permanency in the sense that it'll not be easy for an entity to delete or modify a previously recorded transaction in the ledger.

-**How's the permanency of open ledger entry achieved?**
+**Q. How's the permanency of open ledger entry achieved?**

 We briefly touched upon the subject of **key** earlier.
 The key is also termed as **hash** and can be considered as the **fingerprint** of an entry which is unique to the entry.
 Each hash depends not only on the data contained in the ledger entry but also on the hash of the previous entry.
-Not only this makes all ledger entries **chronological** in order but also makes them **tamperproof**.
+This makes all ledger entries **chronological** in order and **tamperproof**.
 Any change in a ledger entry will result in redoing the proof-of-work.
-It will generate a new hash which in turn will have a cascading effect of recalculating subsequent entries' hash.
+It will generate a new hash which in turn will have a cascading effect of invalidating subsequent entries' hash.
 Since proof-of-work is an expensive process, it makes open ledger virtually immune to modifications.

 ![security](/images/blockchain-concept/blockchain-security.svg?style=centerme)